kmhkyle/PC-Part-Sale-Scraper/README.md

 Created this to send me an alert on Telegram whenever there was a post to r/buildapcsales that for a GPU, CPU, or Bundle.
 Used telgram as it seems like the best free option messaging service on my phone.
+Scheduled this to run every 10 minutes in Task Scheduler to not miss any deals since cpus and gpus were selling like hotcakes.